hashimbus/etcd_ansible/README.md

         - hostname:
           ip:

-Role create directory /tmp/.artifacts/ on localhost Create and copy certs (crt+key) ca and hosts
+Role create directory /tmp/.artifacts/ on localhost.
+Create and copy certs (crt+key) ca and hosts.
-Copy certs on hosts
+Copy certs on hosts.
 (inventory_hostnames must be like match names hosts)